 Having lived in England for 7 years, I was inclined to mock the French.
 This annoying thing of the French I have found to be so true whenever I visited that country is that they’re so proud of their food and wine!
 I’ve had French food before and I mean it’s good but do you have to christian a cheese after every city you have?
 Who does that but the French?
 Nobody.

-Anyhow, we began our journey in Burgundy, where some of the best restaurants are said to be.
+So we began our journey in Burgundy, where some of the best restaurants are said to be.
 Famous for its wines, the city is located just 300km south of Paris in East-Central France.
 We visited Beaune, Dijon, Mâcon – in a 4-day trip with several pit stops and detours.
-It was altogether exciting a whirlwind experience.
+It was altogether a whirlwind experience.

 The food at La Cloiserie is typically Bourguignon.
 Each of their dishes is a must-try in this region and represents the best of French cuisine.
-Its very red indoors setting also puts one in the mood for love.
+Its very red indoors setting also puts one in the mood for something more.